Impeachment Article May Be Sent To Senate As Early As Tomorrow

-Category: World Politics Hits: 10Looks like the House may send that single article of impeachment over to the Senate as early as tomorrow.
+Category: World Politics Hits: 11Looks like the House may send that single article of impeachment over to the Senate as early as tomorrow.
 "A group of Senate Republicans is warning Mitch McConnell, now the minority leader, of backlash if he votes to convict the former president," Poppy Harlow said.
 "CNN's Lauren Fox is on Capitol Hill.
 For more on this, Lauren, this is your reporting.
 If the articles go to the Senate on Friday, how soon could a trial in the Senate begin, and is there talk of it being as short as three days?"
 Jim Sciutto said.
 "Well, Jim, this is certainly part of the effort to move this process along so that it does not overshadow Biden's presidency for very long.
 Essentially, what we have heard from two sources now is that the plan could be to send these articles over as soon as tomorrow.
 "Now, one of the complicating factors is the fact that former president Trump does not have a lawyer yet and that is essentially giving Democrats a little bit of pause about how fast they want to move forward with this.
 Remember, they are trying to make a case to the Republican colleagues in the U.S. Senate that this is a fair trial.
 Essentially, they want to make sure that he has representation.
 But we're hearing that these articles or this article could be sent over as soon as tomorrow.
 That potentially could put the Senate on track for having an impeachment trial as soon as next week.

 Read more https://crooksandliars.com/2021/01/impeachment-article-may-be-sent-senate